-- The authority achieved the aim of the Budget Strategy 2011/12 to 2015/16, reducing the General Fund revenue budget by over £5m. - The authority experienced reductions in funding beyond the Budget Strategy forecasts and during 2016/17 implemented the following actions: - Budget Strategy for the period 2016/17 to 2019/20 agreed with its aim being to produce a balanced and sustainable budget by 2019/20: reducing the core budget by a further £2.7m. - Established a four year Medium Term Financial Plan providing a resilient base for long term financial planning.
-The changes to the New Homes Bonus scheme have impacted on the medium term finances and this together with other variations are updated in the Medium Term Financial Plan. - o Refreshed the Council Plan and Council Objectives that flow from the Council Priorities; this review was undertaken with support from the Local Government Association. - Refreshed the Workforce Strategy to include the new integrated Human Resources and Payroll system which will provide workforce and resource planning information to managers; this review was undertaken with service managers. - The authority is part of the Cumbria Local Enterprise Partnership and is linked with projects included in the Strategic Economic Plan which sets out how Local Growth Funding will be spent to boost the local economy in the County.
+- The authority achieved the aim of the Budget Strategy 2011/12 to 2015/16, reducing the General Fund revenue budget by over £5m. - The authority experienced reductions in funding beyond the original Budget Strategy forecasts and implemented the following actions: - Budget Strategy for the period 2016/17 to 2019/20 agreed with its aim being to produce a balanced and sustainable budget by 2019/20: reducing the core budget by a further £2.7m. - Estimated the medium term shortfall in Housing Revenue Account finances and identified the majority of savings required when setting the 2018/19 budget. - Refreshed the Council Plan and Council Objectives that flow from the Council Priorities; this review was undertaken with support from the Local Government Association. - Refreshed the Workforce Strategy to include the new integrated HR and Payroll system which will provide workforce and resource planning information to managers; this review was undertaken with service managers. - Agreed a formal review of the Budget Strategy for autumn 2018. - The authority is part of the Cumbria Local Enterprise Partnership and is linked with projects included in the Strategic Economic Plan which sets out how Local Growth Funding will be spent to boost the local economy in the County.
 The economic impacts of the Strategic Economic Plan are beneficial to the longer term finances of the authority. - The authority has chosen to react positively to the financial challenges by taking the opportunity to do things differently.
 The broad strategy is to concentrate on three issues; generating income, transforming services to make them more efficient and cost effective, and supporting economic growth and development.
-The authority has established a Business Improvement Team to continue the Budget Strategy policy themes. - The authority has secured £0.865m for the delivery of the Coastal Communities Fund Supply Chain Strengthening Project; receivable across 2015/16 and 2016/17.
+The authority has an established Business Improvement Team to continue the Budget Strategy policy themes. - The authority secured £0.865m for the delivery of the Coastal Communities Fund Supply Chain Strengthening Project; receivable across 2015/16 and 2016/17.
 The authority is acting as the accountable body and the Furness Economic Development Forum will oversee project delivery.
 The project outputs of jobs secured and support to local businesses will be beneficial to the Borough and the authority in the medium and long term.

-At the end of 2016/17 the authority held the minimum General Fund balance of £2.3m and reserve of £0.9m for losses; these core reserves are important in the financial resilience of the authority and required to address any unexpected spending pressures and to cushion any cash flow impacts.
+At the end of 2017/18 the authority held the minimum General Fund balance of £2.3m and reserve of £0.9m for losses; these core reserves are important in the financial resilience of the authority and required to address any unexpected spending pressures and to cushion any cash flow impacts.
 The authority's ability to replenish its reserves is very limited, with any service surpluses in the revenue account being carried to meet known liabilities such as the business rate retention scheme deficit, the local plan process and the cremator rebuild.

 The authority has continued to deliver a capital programme, funded from grants and asset sale receipts as well as the use of reserves.
 The programme is much reduced from previous years and is financed to limit the on-going costs of borrowing on the General Fund revenue account.
+During

-During 2017/18 the authority will consider the future capital projects it wishes to deliver and the resources available to achieve its agreed priorities.
+2018/19 the authority will consider the future capital projects it wishes to deliver and the resources available to achieve its agreed priorities.

-The capital programme was last approved by Full Council on the 1 March 2017.
-For the financial years 2017/18 to 2019/20, the programme contains:
+The capital programme was last approved by Full Council on the 1 March 2018.
+For the financial years 2018/19 to 2020/21, the programme contains:

-Investment Expenditure Source Financing Public sector housing £5.6m Major repairs reserve £5.6m Private sector housing £4.8m Reserves/revenue £0.3m Public buildings/properties £1.7m Capital grants £3.2m Other public assets £0.8m Capital receipts £3.8m Programme £12.9m Financing £12.9m
+Investment Expenditure Source Financing Public sector housing £5.8m Major repairs reserve £5.8m Private sector housing £4.6m Reserves/revenue £0.7m Public buildings/properties £2.8m Capital grants £3.1m Other public assets £0.8m Capital receipts £4.4m Programme £14.0m Financing £14.0m